-If you have a mobile app, you can boost sales by adding Stripe's checkout capabilities to it, letting your customers shop and complete purchases with it.
+If you have a mobile app, you can boost sales by adding in-app payments to it, letting your customers shop and complete purchases with it.
 Stripe payments are currently supported on iOS and Android devices.

-Stripe allows you to accept payments with digital wallets.
+Stripe allows you to accept payments made using digital wallets.
 In addition to Apple Pay and Google Pay, it supports Visa Checkout, Masterpass by Mastercard, Amex Express Checkout, Microsoft Pay, Alipay and WeChat Pay.

 For businesses with customers outside the U.S., Stripe is a good option because it allows your customers to pay with their local currency.
 Stripe then converts it, so you receive your funds in your currency.
 It supports more than 135 currencies.

 Available for both Android phones and iPhones, the Stripe Dashboard app allows you to track your sales when you’re away from the office.
-You can view daily summaries, reports and historical comparisons on the Android version.
-On the Apple version, you can also issue refunds, email customers, search transactions and set alerts.
+You can issue refunds, set alerts, and view daily summaries, reports and historical comparisons on the Android version.
+On the Apple version, you can also email customers, search transactions and create new customer subscriptions.